|

 Since then, she has studied with many outstanding artists, including Huihan Liu,

-William Kalwick, Jr., Jean Chambers, Qiang Huang, and Zhaoming Wu.
+William Kalwick Jr., Jean Chambers, Kevin Beilfuss, and Zhaoming Wu.

 She is represented by The White Buffalo Gallery in Glen Rose, Texas: